HaraldMR/SiktCTF-2024/README.md

 | [Welcome](/Welcome/)      | [Nephos](https://github.com/HaraldMR) | 117    |

-*These challenges were created for Sikt, now shared here with their permission.*
+*These challenges were created for Sikt, shared on GitHub with their permission.*